Use of Wasabi

 There is currently no convenient way to export a list with transaction details.

 However, you can see the

-.walletwasabi/client/WalletBackups/ folder which contains all the public keys, labels and anonset.
+WalletBackups folder (you can find it in your Wasabi data folder) which contains all the public keys, labels and anonset.

 How do I connect my own full node to Wasabi?